Niharika2211/terraform-modules/my-module/rds/readme.md

-# Terraform AWS EC2 & RDS Modules
+# Terraform AWS RDS Module

 ## Overview
-This Terraform repository provisions AWS EC2 and RDS instances with configurable settings.
-It allows users to deploy virtual machines and managed databases efficiently while ensuring modularity and reusability.
+This Terraform module provisions an AWS RDS instance with configurable settings.
+It enables users to deploy a managed relational database efficiently while ensuring modularity and reusability.

 ## Features
-### EC2 Module
-- Creates an EC2 instance with a specified AMI and instance type
-- Supports key pair association for SSH access
-- Attaches the instance to a specified subnet and security groups
-- Uses tagging for better resource identification

-### RDS Module
 - Provisions an RDS instance with a configurable database engine and version
 - Supports subnet groups and security groups
 - Allows enabling/disabling final snapshots on deletion